Feat That Lets You Continue Monk Lvls

 Firbolg in the Playground

 Re: Monk's Belt- definitely gives Wis to AC right?
+My understanding was that RC clarified that miss chances never stack, only the highest one applies..

 Originally Posted by Rubik